MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 - Constraint updates combine the constraint with how they are enforced
   - need to go together since there are multiple ways to enforce them e.g.~simplex (see next section)

-One of the main motivations for developing BlockTensorDecomposition.jl is to solve constrained tensor problems.
+One of the main motivations for developing BlockTensorFactorization.jl is to solve constrained tensor problems.
 Other code did not have the expressivity to handle constraints beyond the most common constraints on the factors: nonnegativity and Euclidean normalized columns.
-To enable flexibility, BlockTensorDecomposition.jl defines
+To enable flexibility, BlockTensorFactorization.jl defines

 ```julia
 abstract type AbstractConstraint <: Function end